 Medium variance slot database is endless, but the most popular releases include titles like Jumanji, Game of Thrones, Vikings Go Berzerk, Gonzo’s Quest, Nikola Tesla’s Incredible Machine, Hugo 2, Guns n Roses, and Dracula.

 High Variance vs Low Variance: Which One Fits Your Slot Strategy and Game Style

 The type of volatility you prefer is entirely up to your gaming style and preferences.
 Some of you may favour high volatility slots and be perfectly comfortable with less frequent wins, as long as you have a chance to land that huge jackpot you’ve always wanted.
-Others, however, may prefer the steady payouts that a low-volatility games offer, which is also fine, but you won’t win as much.
+Others, however, may prefer the steady payouts that low-volatility games offer, which is also fine, but you won’t win as much.

 Ultimately, it all boils down to the level of risk you’re willing to take.
-With greater risk, of course, comes greater potential prize and a greater chance of hitting a huge jackpot should you decide to play a high volatility slot machine.
+With greater risk, of course, comes a greater potential prize and a greater chance of hitting a huge jackpot should you decide to play a high volatility slot machine.
 If you’re just playing to have fun, don’t have a large bankroll and are not willing to take risks, low volatility slots will seem like a better idea.
 Visit our forum and tell us what you think.